boerum-hill-brooklyn

 Boerum Hill, Brooklyn at a Glance

-Boerum Hill is a small residential neighborhood in western Brooklyn, bounded by Schermerhorn Street to the north, Fourth Avenue to the east, Warren Street to the south, and Court Street to the west.
-The neighborhood is served by multiple subway lines at the Bergen Street, Hoyt-Schermerhorn, and Hoyt Street stations.
+Boerum Hill is a residential neighborhood in northwestern Brooklyn, bordered by Schermerhorn Street to the north, 4th Avenue to the east, Warren Street to the south, and Court Street to the west.
+The neighborhood is named for the Boerum family, early Dutch settlers, and is part of the brownstone belt with a housing stock dominated by 19th-century brick and brownstone row homes.
+The Boerum Hill Historic District protects much of the architecture.

 Nearby Neighborhoods